raykyeung/Microchip2DPostParticleTracking/README.md

 1. Calls B2KVideoSummaryBGM.m to summarize videos and identify the start and end frames to analyze.
 2. Calls B2KCoordinateSystemBGM.m to perform microchannel wall detection and image calibration.
 3. Calls B2KParticleTrackingBGM.m to perform object-oriented particle tracking.
-4. Export all figures
+4. Export all data and figures (default under 'Downloads')
 5. Save log file containing dependency information and required program files

 **Batch1pTracking_ObjectOriented.m** - Main script to perform particle tracking using blob detection and a Gaussian mixture model.
 Briefly, the script performs the following:
 1. Calls B2KVideoSummaryOO.m to summarize videos and identify the start and end frames to analyze.
 2. Calls B2KCoordinateSystemOO.m to perform microchannel wall detection and image calibration.
 3. Calls B2KParticleTrackingOO.m to perform object-oriented particle tracking.
-4. Export all figures
+4. Export all data and figures (default under 'Downloads')
 5. Save log file containing dependency information and required program files

 ### Functions